koskev/jsonnet-language-server/README.md

     * Complete array access
     * Complete unused argument names: myFunc(1, arg3=3, ar<complete>),
   * Basic automatic ast fix
+  * Basic semantic token support
+    * Only the basic stuff.
+It is assumed you are also using something like tree sitter

 ### TODO
  * Refactor/Cleanup new features